-17.1 Siena04: implementing internal effect parameters
+17.1Siena04: implementing internal effect parameters

 The program Siena04 is of minor importance.
 Some of the model-defining statistics in the SIENA model contain numbers, or preset (non-changing)7 internal effect parameters, which can be set at other values by the user.
-Examples are the value 3 in "out-degree up to 3" for the longitudinal version of SIENA, and the value 2 in the linear combination of k-out-stars in the non-longitudinal ("exponential random graph" or "p" model) version of SIENA.
+Examples are the value 3 in "out-degree up to 3" for the longitudinal version of SIENA, and the value 2 in the linear combination of k-out-stars in the non-longitudinal ("exponential random graph" or " p^ " model) version of SIENA.
 (These numbers should not be confused with the statistical parameters that are estimated by Siena07.)
-These values are represented in the pname.MO file by the last of the 6 values in the line for this effect.
-When these values are modified, the change must be put into effect by calling Siena04.
-This will update the names of the corresponding effects in the pname.MO file.
+These values are represented you give the Siena07 a lower priority so that you can continue to work normally on other processes.
+Other possibilities are: